Liujiashu2018/decision_tree_from_scratch/gitbook/Metrics.md

 Entropy_r = -\sum_{c=1}^{C} \left( p \cdot log_2(p) \right)
 $$
 where
-- Entropy_r is the entropy of a region/node $r$.
+- Entropy_r is the entropy of a region/node r.
-- C is the total number of classes in the response vairable $Y$.
+- C is the total number of classes in the response vairable Y.
-- $p$ is the proportion of cases in region/node $r$ that beglong to class $c$.
+- p is the proportion of cases in region/node r that beglong to class c.
 To determine the "best" binary split using entropy, we compute the **weighted entropy** as follows:
 $$
 Entropy_{\text{weighted}} = \sum_{r=1}^{R} \left( Entropy_r \cdot \frac{\text{\# cases in region } r}{\text{total \# cases}} \right)